qmohitsingh/face_recognition_service/face_identification/README.md

 # #Face-Recognition

-## Install dependencies
+# Install dependencies

-1. install required packages (pip install requirements.txt or pipenv install)
+Install requirements using pip install -r requirements.txt or pipenv install
-Note: you can install pipenv using pip (pip install pipenv)

-## how to use
+# how to use
-`python app.py`
+ run `python app.py`